Veeam Backup for Microsoft Office 365: Retention Types & Policy

 Snapshot-based retention

-This retention type is designed to provide the similar retention experience as in Veeam Backup & Replication and Veeam Agent products.
+This retention type is designed to provide a similar retention experience as in Veeam Backup & Replication and Veeam Agent products.
 Although there are some differences due to a file-level structure of backed up data in Veeam Backup & Replication, the idea is the same.
-The number of days (or years) that has been selected on the following page affects how long the whole restore point would be kept in the repository.
+The number of days (or years) that have been selected on the following page affects how long the whole restore point would be kept in the repository.

 Every restore point would have a complete copy of all objects added to a backup job and this copy doesn’t get changed by retention over time.